lexionq/lexionq/README.md

 # Hello 🙋‍♂️ I'm lexion!
-Developer from Türkiye! 👨‍💻
+Developer and Hacker from Türkiye! 👨‍💻
 <!-- Why you look at this codes :)-->
 <div align="center">
  <img src="./.github/pp.jpeg" width="150" height="150" />